townsquare-interactive/next-gen-transformer/README.md

 Take a look at the zod input and output files in the schema directory to have an idea of the JSON data needed for these requests.

+## Landing Page Domains

+By default the landing route will add the S3 files and they will be accessible at www.townsquareignite.com/landing/siteName/pageName.
+However if the env variable CREATE_SITE_DOMAINS is active then a seperate domain for that client will be created by vercel at clientName.vercel.app.

 ## Getting Started

 If running locally, need S3 credentials to be able to upload the needed created JSON files to S3 (CMS env variables below).
 Vercel env variables are needed to work with domains on the projects.
 Remember DO NOT ever commit your .env file to GitHub as it is not safe to expose the S3 variables.